Aikiro42/Project-45/README.md

 - <span style="color: green">Sticky Shot</span>

 # Known Issues
-> by the way, here’s an odd quirk that happens with sending a vanilla “applyStatusEffect” message to entities - if the player somehow has greater than 60 frames per second, the sent message straight up doesn’t work. had it happen to something for GiC; although you’re making your own message handler, there’s still a decent chance this bug can still occur, depending on what exactly triggers this bug. be ready to acknowledge this bug should it occur.
+- > by the way, here’s an odd quirk that happens with sending a vanilla “applyStatusEffect” message to entities - if the player somehow has greater than 60 frames per second, the sent message straight up doesn’t work. had it happen to something for GiC; although you’re making your own message handler, there’s still a decent chance this bug can still occur, depending on what exactly triggers this bug. be ready to acknowledge this bug should it occur.

+- Bullet trails, lasers, and bars disappear when near world borders.

+- Ammo resets when adding gun to hotbar, but not when removing it.

+# Experiments

-## Experiment
+## DPS Calculation Thought Experiment

+We have the following factors that affect the amount of damage a gun can put out over a period of time:
+- Damage per shot (what we want to find out)
+-

+We factor out the following:
+- Crit stats (they aren't guaranteed)
+- Overcharge time (if we're gonna

+## Retrieving alt ability animation scripts

 ### Problem
 I can't use more than one animation script on the gun.